qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

    Graduated Symbolizing options

 .. tip:: **Thematic maps using an expression**

    Categorized and graduated thematic maps can be created using the result of an expression.
-In the properties dialog for vector layers, the attribute chooser is extended with a |mActionmIconExpressionEditorOpen|
+In the properties dialog for vector layers, the attribute chooser is extended with a |expressionEditorOpen|
    :guilabel:`Set column expression` function.
    So you don't need to write the classification attribute to a new column in your attribute table if you want the classification attribute to be a composite of multiple fields, or a formula of some sort.

-.. index:: proportional_symbol, multivariate_analysis
+.. index:: Proportional symbol, Multivariate analysis, Size assistant

+.. _proportional_symbols:

 Proportional Symbol and Multivariate Analysis .............................................

-:index:`Proportional Symbol` and :index:`Multivariate Analysis` are not rendering types available from the Style rendering drop-down list.
+Proportional Symbol and Multivariate Analysis are not rendering types available from the Style rendering drop-down list.
 However with the **Size Assistant** options applied over any of the previous rendering options, QGIS allows you to display your point and line data with